This is a named option within the Atmospheric and Oceanic Sciences MS.

 • Evidence of solid written and oral English communication skills

-• GPA, GRE, and TOEFL scores reflective of academic strength
+• GPA, GRE, and English proficiency test scores reflective of academic strength

 • Ability to enhance the academic, geographic, gender, ethnic, economic, or cultural diversity of our department, especially for underrepresented groups

-Applications submitted by January 15 are given highest consideration for Fall semester admission.
 All applicants are assessed and ranked by an admissions committee chaired by the Graduate Program Chair.
 Admission priority is given to the highest ranked applicants who best meet our application criteria.
-No assistantship funding is available in the professional program.
+No assistantship funding is available in the Professional program.

 Graduate School Resources